amirhakimnejad/UnityGoogleCredentials/README.md

 Because we are using a android feature, you cant test this on editor, you need to build to android device or emulator.

+## Getting Started
+Please check the [Manual](Manual/Manual.md) for more information about, how this pluggin works and how to used.